vega/vega-lite/docs/encoding.md

 Similar to axes, legends visualize scales.
 However, whereas axes aid interpretation of scales with spatial ranges, legends aid interpretation of scales with ranges such as colors, shapes and sizes.

+By default, Vega-Lite automatically creates legends for `color`, `size`, and `shape` channels when they are encoded.
+The field's legend can be removed by setting `legend` to `false`.
+If `legend` is `true`, default legend properties are applied.
+Legend properties can be overridden by setting `legend` to a legend property object.
-Vega-Lite's `legend` object supports the following [Vega legend properties](https://github.com/vega/vega/wiki/Legends#legend-properties):
+The `legend` property object supports the following [Vega legend properties](https://github.com/vega/vega/wiki/Legends#legend-properties):
 `orient`, `title`, `format`, `values`, and `properties`.

-See [Vega documentation](https://github.com/vega/vega/wiki/Legends#legend-properties) for more information.
+See [Vega documentation](https://github.com/vega/vega/wiki/Legends#legend-properties) for more information about each property.

 <!-- TODO: add a table here instead of pointing to Vega-->